chungers/infrakit-vmware-fusion/README.md

 into the vm lib folder (see `./vmx`).
 Then in your JSON, just reference this basename of the vmx.
 See example below.

+## Limitations

+Currently, it's not possible to perform cloudinit-like execution of init scripts unless they are baked into the image.
+It would be nice to be able to inject the scripts via the Flavor plugin, but the VIX API requires the [VM Tools](https://blogs.vmware.com/vsphere/2015/09/vmware-tools-10-0-0-released.html) driver sets for the guest OS and there are only limited support for popular gues OSes.

+We could use SSH with a baked-in SSH key and then disable SSH after the init scripts are run.
+Again, this requires special preparation of the iso and the vmx, and we'd have to do this outside the VIX API.
+It's possible but not implemented currently since that would require support by the guest OS and preparing the images.

 ## Building